rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ## Unpacking Arguments for Macro Invocations

 Macros, callable with the `macro_name!(…)`, `macro_name![…]`, or `macro_name!{…}` syntax have been omitted from the scope of this proposal.
-The reason for omission is the time concerns related to doing the due diligence researching the design.
+The reason for omission is the time concerns related to doing the due diligence researching the design, such as deciding which standard library macros would need updating.
+Possible interactions would need to be investigated as well.
 For example, some macros (e.g. `println!`) accept an indefinite number of arguments.
+This work would likely proceed with co-operation and under the supervision of the library and/or the library API teams.

-Unpacking tuples, tuple structs, and fixed-size arrays when invoking macros would probably make sense – after all, argument unpacking is only syntactic sugar for something that can be done already in the desugared form.
-For example, allowing unpacking within `vec![…]`'s brackets would, from a language user's perspective, add a missing piece to the work in [Unpacking in Fixed-Size Array and Tuple Literals](#unpacking-in-fixed-size-array-and-tuple-literals).
+Unpacking tuples, tuple structs, and fixed-size arrays when invoking macros **does** seem like a logical continuation for the work in this RFC – after all, so far argument unpacking is merely syntactic sugar for something that can be done already in the desugared form.
+For example:

+- Some users may expect unpacking for `println!(…)` to work already after argument unpacking from this RFC has been implemented, because of its close resemblance to a function call.
+- Allowing unpacking within `vec![…]`'s brackets would, from a language user's perspective, add a missing piece to the work in [Unpacking in Fixed-Size Array and Tuple Literals](#unpacking-in-fixed-size-array-and-tuple-literals).

+The ellipsis, or `...` [token](https://doc.rust-lang.org/reference/tokens.html#punctuation) (DotDotDot) is already singled out in declarative macro `TokenTree`s, which may be of help but which could also be a cause of surprises in the design work.

-Further design, meriting a separate RFC amending this one, is needed.
+A dutifylly investigated design in the form of a separate RFC amending this one is needed.

 ## Assigning Automatic Reference Status or Mutability